 Tip #1: Introductions and Patient Communication

 Beyond clinician-patient introductions, focused patient communication is also key.
-Listen to the patient’s concerns, ask questions, do not rush your interactions and be present.
-Patients are in the emergency department for a reason; make them feel respected and heard to ease their concerns and fears.
+Listen to the patient’s concerns, ask questions, do not rush your interactions, and be present.
+Patients are in the emergency department for a reason; make them feel respected and heard and you’ll help ease their concerns and fears.